-Looking for a karate instructor or karate classes in Brompton ?
+Wanting a karate instructor or karate instructional classes in Brompton ?

-Delivering Karate classes in Brompton designed for people from all walks of life both men and women.
-We provide lessons for people from beginner level all the way through to seasoned Karate enthusiasts.
-Our Karate pupils might be female or male, young or old, we are able to assist people from all avenues of life, irrespective of their sex or age.
+Offering Karate classes in Brompton designed for individuals from all walks of life both female and male.
+We provide lessons for people from beginner level all the way through to experienced Karate practitioners.
+Our Karate students can be female or male, young or old, we will work with individuals from all avenues of life, irrespective of their sex or age group.

 Karate practice (Brompton ) – Our Karate Classes in Brompton

 Karate practice is usually divided into three key activities:

 Kihon (drilling of stances, blocks, punches, strikes and kicks)